WayneCrawford/tiskitpy/docs/source/classes/clean_rotator.rst

   from obspy.core.stream import read from obspy.core.inventory import read_inventory
   from tiskit import CleanRotator

-.. [#f1]  THIS IS OK FOR THE VERTICAL CHANNEL, BUT WILL MIS-ALIGN THE HORIZONTAL CHANNELS, SHOULD CHANGE TO 3-value rotation
+.. [#f1]  This only rotates
+about 2 axes, so rotation of X and Y may lose their initial orientation (*need to change to 3-value rotation that preserves X and Y azimuths*)]